edyp-lab/edyp-lab.github.io/pages/proline.md

     <img src="/images/proline.png" class="screenshot" />
 </a>

-* Download, support and details could ne found on [Proline Site](http://www.profiproteomics.fr/proline)
+Download, support and details could ne found on [Proline Site](http://www.profiproteomics.fr/proline)

+## Repositories

-* A gitHub organization is define for [ProfiProteomics](https://github.com/profiproteomics) where repositories can be found for following projects.
+* A gitHub organization is defined for [ProfiProteomics](https://github.com/profiproteomics) where repositories can be found for following projects.
   * Proline Server: A set of modules that make up the server and perform the main tasks.
 [Direct repository access here](https://github.com/profiproteomics/proline-server)
-  * Proline Studio: The GUI application used to access, display proline data and to execute server services.
+  * Proline Studio: The GUI application used to access, display Proline data and to execute server services.
 [Direct repository access here](https://github.com/profiproteomics/proline-studio)
   * Proline Zero: An all-in-one solution running on a workstation, containing the server, GUI and database server and others.
 [Direct repository access here](https://github.com/profiproteomics/proline-zero)
-  * mzScope: MS data visualization and exploration tool based on the mzDB file format.
-[Direct repository access here](https://github.com/profiproteomics/mzScope)
-  * and others repositories ...
+  * and others projects related to ProFI and Proline...